 We all end up asking, “What’s for dinner”.
 No matter how much money we have

-We all attend to others under our roof – two legged, four legged, and visitors
+We all attend to others under our roof – two legged, four legged, winged? and visitors

 We ask, “Is what I’m doing, enough?”
 Am I caring for my responsibilities adequately?

 Especially these days, we are all seeing how the walls of our homes are permeable.
-Our communities influence our homes in every growing ways.
+Our communities influence our homes in every way.
 Our homes influence what happens in our communities.

 The flow of the universe is found under our roof.